ordbase/ordinals.sandbox/insideordinals/README.md

 **2016**

-Rare Pepes

-The first Rare Pepes  were mined on Bitcoin Block No. 428 919.
+Rare Pepes - The first Rare Pepes  were mined on Bitcoin Block No. 428 919.
-The rare Pepe images on Counterparty looked like trading cards and were minted in limited amounts (a total of 1 774 across 36 series).
+The Rare Pepe images on Counterparty looked like trading cards and were minted in limited amounts (a total of 1 774 across 36 series).
 Through the Rare Pepe Wallet, users could buy, sell, and store  Rare Pepe cards.